 Use our template, or hire us to prepare and file the docs for you.
 Also know that you might have to be involved in other court hearings during this first step, depending on how complex or contested your case is.

 In the second step of the divorce process, you are required to exchange court forms called Preliminary (or Final) Declaration of Disclosure that divulge complete information about your income (from all sources), expenses, property, and debts with your spouse.

 We have all the resources you need to assemble your financial disclosures.
 We understand this step is hard, but we're here to help you through it.
-Check out our membership options.
-You can also choose to work with an experienced divorce manager who will review the disclosures before you file them or skillfully prepare all of the mandatory financial documents for you.
+Check out our plans.
+You can also choose to work with an experienced account coordinator who will review the disclosures before you file them.

 Step 3: Complete written agreement and judgment forms

 There are several ways you and your ex can come to a final agreement.
 First, start with our divorce worksheet to ensure you know all the issues that need to be resolved before you finalize your divorce.
 Consider speaking with a legal coach to flesh out your various positions or calculate support prior to negotiating with your spouse.
 Why?
 It helps you articulate and understand what you really want before engaging in potentially emotional conversations.

 Next, consider whether you have all the information you need to move forward.
 If something is missing, ask your spouse to disclose it informally.
 If that doesn't work, consider a more formal process to obtain the information you need.
 (We can help with that, too.)
 After you feel you know where you stand, you and your spouse need to decide whether to negotiate, mediate, or litigate.